Herbie: Herbie Rides Again (1974)

 In Herbie Rides Again, Herbie features revised racing stripes, with the original blue switched to a dark navy.
-In addition, the stripes were applied over the valances and louvers, and the front hood was recycled for 1982's television series Herbie, the Love Bug.
-Herbie also received a hood-mounted Carello fog light, and his running boards were now the more conventional black.
+In addition, they were applied over the valances and louvers, and the front hood was recycled for the 1982 television series Herbie, the Love Bug.
+Herbie also received a hood-mounted Carello fog light, and the running boards were now the more conventional black.

 Additionally, Herbie was running on standard wheels yet again.
 Volkswagen also promoted the film by having a Type 1 Beetle, complete with Herbie livery, in every showroom.
 There are various model errors in this film, such as the later "big window" (post-1964) Beetles being used.
 Also of note is the "cut-n-shut" engine cover after the warehouse break-in.
 The Beetle used was a late model, having a more bulbous flat-bottomed lid with an earlier rounded bottom edge welded on.

-After the success of The Love Bug, the film was heavily endorsed by Volkswagen, which was in financial trouble at the time, when Beetle sales in North America were considerably lower than in previous decades.
+After the success of The Love Bug, it was heavily endorsed by Volkswagen, which was in financial trouble at the time, when Beetle sales in North America were considerably lower than in previous decades.
 As such, the company insisted that the VW logos appear on Herbie.
 Both the hub cap VW logo and hood-mounted VW logo were reinstated at the company's request.

 Herbie Goes to Monte Carlo (1977)

 In Herbie Goes to Monte Carlo, Herbie is again fitted with wide racing wheels (Goodyear GT radials), and has an external fuel filler cap.
 Post-1967 Beetles did feature the fuel tank accessible on the right side behind the fender; the silver cap itself, however, was fake and added for the film's storyline.
 With the addition of the fuel filler, the antenna is now a retractable unit fitted on the front cowling, near the windshield wipers.
-He has a roll cage again, and he has Monte Carlo racing stickers on his windows (one on the front window, two on the left back window, and one on the rear window).
-Herbie still sports the hood-mounted Carello fog light with an added black cover sporting the company name.
-He now has gray bucket seats instead of stitched seats.
-Throughout this film, Herbie has an asymmetrical door mirror.
+Herbie has a roll cage again, and Monte Carlo racing stickers on his windows (one on the front window, two on the left back window, and one on the rear window).
+The hood-mounted Carello fog light returns with an added black cover sporting the company name.
+Herbie now has gray bucket seats instead of stitched seats. and an asymmetrical door mirror.
 There were a total of 9 VWs used in Herbie Goes to Monte Carlo.
-Many of these cars were recycled for use in Herbie Goes Bananas.
+Many of them were recycled for use in Herbie Goes Bananas.